pfun-health/pfun-cma-model/README.md

 ## Overview

+### Description

+The `pfun-cma-model` API provides a comprehensive framework for analyzing and modeling the interplay between circadian rhythm, glucose metabolism, and hormonal dynamics.
+It enables researchers and practitioners to understand how physiological processes influence glucose levels over time.

-### What does the `pfun-cma-model` API do???????
+#### What does the `pfun-cma-model` API do???????

 _"It makes it easy to understand how glucose works... in clear english, and in medical-ese."_

 _"It provides a high-speed interface for understanding how the circadian rhythm maps to glucose values."_

+#### Clinical literature search

+**<a href="./docs/rendered_pdf/PFun Glucose - Chronometabolic Analysis.pdf">PFun Glucose - Chronometabolic Analysis.pdf</a>**

 ### About this repository

-This repository contains the implementation of a Circadian Metabolic Algorithm (CMA) model, which can be used to analyze & interpret continuous glucose monitoring (CGM) data;

 **Generated Cortisol-Melatonin-Adiponectin decomposition (from Glucose time series)**